tryashtar/shulker-preview/README.md

    * In 1.16 and later, items in the preview will look as they do in your personal resource pack, but blocks will appear with vanilla textures.
    * In 1.15 and earlier, both items and blocks will use vanilla textures.
 Also, the pack may conflict with other packs that override private use characters.
 * What happens if players don't have the resource pack?
-   * They will see the vanilla shulker box tooltip, though it may contain a few blank lines.
+   * They will see the vanilla shulker box tooltip, though it may contain a few extra lines.
 * How do I disable/enable ender chest previews?
    * Disable: `/function tryashtar.shulker_preview:.meta/disable_ender`
    * Enable: `/function tryashtar.shulker_preview:.meta/enable_ender`
+* How do I completely uninstall the pack?
+   * After disabling the pack with `/datapack disable`, the following artifacts will remain and must be cleared manually:
+      * The `shulker_preview` scoreboard objective.
+This can be removed with `/scoreboard objectives remove shulker_preview`.
+      * A forceloaded chunk near the worldborder.
+This can be removed with `/forceload remove 29999977 9832`.
+If you wish, you can also delete the region file containing this chunk: `r.58593.19.mca`.
+      * Any existing shulker boxes will still show the preview in the tooltip.
+To remove it, simply place and break the shulker box after the pack has been disabled.
 * It's not working for me!
    * First, please [follow these instructions](https://imgur.com/a/rBukto5) to diagnose and solve some very common issues.
    * If that didn't fix your problem, feel free to message me on twitter ([@tryashtar](https://twitter.com/tryashtar)) or discord (@tryashtar#7885) and I will be happy to help.